cmkarlsson/leader_cron/README.md

 milliseconds
 * cron - define a schedule very similar to Unix cron

+## locks_leader
+This is the locks_leader (https://github.com/uwiger/locks) version of leader_cron. locks_leader supposedly has a better strategy in terms of net splits and it also handles dynamic adding and removing of nodes.

+This implementation changes the API of leader_cron slightly.
+Especially the following:

+* leader_cron:status/0

+the locks application must be started before using leader_cron.

 ## Usage

 Startup leader_cron on each participating node (do this on all nodes):